mkdecisiondev/devdocs/aws/lambda-with-other-services/lambda-dynamodb/lambda-dynamodb.md

 	}
 ```

-Note that we typically wouldn't use a `console.log` to handle validation errors, it will suffice for our function just to make sure everything is working.
-In a production environment we'd likely implement another instance of `callback()` to return the error.
+in our block to handle invalid parameters, we are using the callback() function to return a string notifying us that the parameters are invalid, and we are logging the details of the error to the console.

 Here is all of `index.js` as it stands with our new additions.: